In the good old days (i.e. anything more than about five years ago), companies had it easy.

 So in an age of customer discovery, eCommerce and order fulfillment, does this mean that branding – at least in the traditional sense of the word – is dead or dying?

 Not at all.
-However branding is most definitely evolving into a tangible where customers are firmly in control.
+But branding is most definitely evolving into a tangible where customers are firmly in control.
+Companies do not define their brand – their customers do.

 For the longest time corporate marketing has been able to control and direct brand perception because we could outspend customers in traditional media, or out-market customers in other communications spaces.
 Companies could pretty much tell their audience what they wanted them to hear and, by and large, customers believed them.